cherifsahraoui/cherifsahraoui.github.io/content/projects/2024/50hz/index.md

 ## My Role in the 50Hertz Project

-Since February 2024, I have been working as the Quality Assurance (QA) Lead for one of the product lines in the 50Hertz project.
-In this role at Deloitte Consulting, I collaborate closely with development engineers and system architects, contributing to the success of this critical initiative.
+I worked as the Quality Assurance (QA) Lead for one of the product lines in the 50Hertz project.
+In this role, I collaborated closely with development engineers and system architects, contributing to the success of this critical initiative.

 ## Key Responsibilities